 All capital assets are capitalized at cost (or estimated historical cost) and updated for additions and retirements during the year.
 Donated capital assets are recorded at their acquisition values as of the date received.
-The District maintains a capitalization threshold of \$5,000.
+The District increased its capitalization threshold from \$2,000 to \$5,000 during the fiscal year.
 The District does not possess any infrastructure.
 Improvements are capitalized; the costs of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are not.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2021 (SEE ACCOUNTANT'S COMPILATION REPORT)
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2021

-All reported capital assets except land are depreciated.
+All reported capital assets except land and construction in progress are depreciated.
 Improvements are depreciated over the remaining useful lives of the related capital assets.
 Depreciation is computed using the straight-line method over the following useful lives: